hschwaiger-usgs/volcano-ash3d/README.md

   `make check`

 This will run all the tests in `tests/test_[1-4]` and run `Ash3d_ASCII_check` on the resulting ASCII output files, reporting PASS or FAIL.
+These tests are described in `tests/readme.txt` and are designed to be quick runs with output compared with expected output.
+The test cases in
-The test cases in `tests/test_04` require that the NCEP 50-year reanalysis data files for the year 1980 be stored in `/data/WindFiles/NCEP/1980`.
+`tests/test_04` require that the NCEP 50-year reanalysis data files for the year 1980 be stored in `/data/WindFiles/NCEP/1980`.
 Assuming MetReader was installed in the default location, these reanayalsis files can be downloaded by running the following script